 Belfast office: 3rd Floor, Andras House, 60 Great Victoria St, Belfast, BT2 7BB | Tel: 02890 246440 | North West office: Unit 15, Rath Mór Centre, Bligh’s Lane, Derry, BT48 0LZ | Tel: 02871 366363.
 We are grateful to those who support our work, including the NI Housing Executive.
 This site is kindly hosted by domain devils

 Supporting People (SP) is a flagship Government programme that provides nearly 900 housing related support services, delivered by 106 organisations, across NI.
 SP allows more than 20000 vulnerable people to live independently, preventing problems that can result in hospitalisation, institutional care or homelessness.
+A wide range of beneficiaries include frail older people; homeless people; and people with learning disabilities and mental health issues.

 SP IS PROVEN TO WORK